achristen/Meteobike/QGIS-Analysis/readme.md

 ### Calculate statistics for subset

 Select menu `Vector` > `Basic Statistics for Fields`.
-Choose the 'field to calculate statistics' on.
+Choose your field of interest in the 'field to calculate statistics' menu:

 ![Images/QGIS_BasicStatistics.png](Images/QGIS_BasicStatistics.png)

+You can open the output file to get all statistics for the points inside the polygon(s):

 ```
 Analyzed field: Temperature_diff_K